 The same is true of the folk scene in the UK and the country scene in the US.
 Lots of artists meet through a mutual scene and start new projects.
 So get involved with local music nights or open mics.
 Or send the music you’re currently working on to local DJs.

-Additionally, keep your eye out for opportunities that might not be relevant for you but might suit someone else in your network and make the introductions.
+Additionally, keep your eye out for opportunities that might not be relevant for you but might suit someone else in your network and make introductions.

-Once that starts it often snowballs to where you find yourself meeting the perfect partners.
+Once that starts, it often snowballs to where you find yourself meeting the perfect partners.

 So put yourself out there, place ads, go to gigs, play.
-Like minded people usually seek each other out!
-Good Luck!
+Like-minded people usually seek each other out!
+Good luck!